 Cimba - Multithreaded Discrete Event Simulation

-Cimba is a fast discrete event simulation library written in C and assembly, providing process-oriented simulation combined with multithreaded parallelism for high performance on modern CPUs.
+Cimba is a fast discrete event simulation library written in C and assembly, providing a process-oriented simulation worldview combined with multithreaded trial parallelism in a shared memory space for high performance on a modern desktop computer.

 Parallelizing discrete event simulation is both a very hard and a trivially simple problem, depending on the way you look at it.
-Parallelizing a single simulation run is near impossible, since all events and processes inside the simulated world depend on a shared time variable and cannot race ahead.
+Parallelizing a single simulation run is hard, since all events and processes inside the simulated world depend on a shared time variable and cannot race ahead.
+This requires complex coordination between the processing nodes to ensure that model causality is maintained.
+Tools for this exist, such as the Time Warp algorithm, but are mainly relevant for large-scale supercomputing, less so for a single workstation or compute server.

 Somewhat less trivially, we can also use the massive parallelism in today’s GPUs to calculate model physics.
-The key here is that we do not try to parallelize the simulation events from the event queue, since that is inherently serializing, but use it for computation that is instantaneous in simulated time without affecting the event queue.
+The key here is that we do not try to parallelize the simulation events from the event queue, since that is inherently serializing, but provide hooks for massively parallel GPU computation that is instantaneous in simulated time without affecting the event queue.

 Main benefits of Cimba